Little-Miss-Robot/craft-teamleader-focus/README.md

 # Teamleader plugin for Craft CMS 5.x

-The Teamleader plugin is a powerful tool for ...
+The Teamleader plugin is a powerful tool for integrating Craft CMS with Teamleader Focus, allowing seamless synchronization of contacts, companies, and deals directly from Formie forms.

 ![Screenshot](./resources/img/teamleader.jpg)